awsdocs/aws-elemental-mediapackage-user-guide/doc_source/drm-content-key-encryption.md

 # Preparing and managing certificates for use with content keys<a name="drm-content-key-encryption"></a>

 AWS Elemental MediaPackage uses a Content Protection Information Exchange \(CPIX\) document to communicate with SPEKE about content keys that are used to encrypt your content\.
-For the most secure DRM encryption solution, use encrypted content keys in the CPIX document\.
+For the most secure digital rights management \(DRM\) encryption solution, use encrypted content keys in the CPIX document\.

 To use encrypted content keys, the following requirements must be met:
 + The encrypted content must be live\.
 Video on demand \(VOD\) and live\-to\-VOD workflows don't support encrypted content keys in the CPIX document\.